Share this post on:

 Sixes with a Five wing often find they have a greater need for time alone, where they can use their considerate powers of concentration and focus on narrowing in on the things that they feel they need to solve, be it in their job or their private life.

-These Sixes often fit particularly well into fixed systems like academics and analytical jobs, where the rules are well established, and they have a safe framework they can predictably move and advance.
+These Sixes often fit particularly well into fixed systems like academics and analytical jobs, where the rules are well established, and they have a safe framework within which they can predictably move and advance.

 When HealthyWhen Unhealthy